MatejKafka/XmlDoc2CmdletDoc/README.md

 }
 ```

-For guidance on writing cmdlet notes, see http://msdn.microsoft.com/en-us/library/bb736330.aspx.

 ### Examples

 Cmdlet examples are defined using `<example>` elements in the XML doc comment for the cmdlet class.